ajot/launchdarkly-resend-integration-example/README.md

 2. How to use LaunchDarkly for dynamic feature flagging and personalized email content.
 3. How to retrieve user data from a database and use that data to build a context that LaunchDarkly can use to evaluate feature flags.
 4. How to leverage LaunchDarkly's dynamic rules to tailor marketing strategies in real-time.

+You can find the entire project code at [this GitHub repo](https://github.com/ajot/launchdarkly-resend-integration-example).

 ---